Eating Goat Cheese During Pregnancy – Is It Safe?

 - In fact, all types of cheese with a ripened surface or mould-ripened are considered harmful during pregnancy.

-- Listeriosis is the biggest danger of eating raw milk goat cheese caused by listeria bacteria.
+- Listeriosis is the biggest danger of eating raw milk goat cheese, caused by the Listeria monocytogenes bacteria.
 It can cause mild flu-like symptoms along with fever and may lead to blood infection and meningitis.
+It can also impact babies for the long term with issues, such as intellectual disability, seizures, blindness, paralysis, and even death in newborns (6).

 Benefits of Eating Pasteurized Milk Goat Cheese While Pregnant